spae2/AK-Housing-Stressors-and-Health-Divides/README.md

 Part 2 is to spotlight how these severe housing issues caused by environmental factors & socioeconomic stressors impact the population through preventable fatalities.

-These visuals are to showcase the importance of intervention for substance abuse, and to encourage allocating funding for prevention programs.
+These visuals are to showcase the importance of intervention for substance abuse & housing resources, and to encourage allocating funding for prevention programs & shelters.

 22 June 2025